mscharmann/sexrecevo/jg_cpp/README.md

 ### male recombination probability vectors

 This output file contains the probability vectors that are used to draw recombination points in males.
-As one vector is output for each male meiosis *sstat_gen*, it can get rather large (several hundred mb!), so it is optional.
+Each vector output was used to in a male meiosis create a gamete during the generation defined by *sstat_gen*.
+Only gametes and males which contribute to the next generation are output.
+As this file can get rather large (several hundred mb!), it is optional.
 Vectors are output in blocks for each generation, starting with #gen *generation* and followed by one probability vector per line.
 For the dynamic model, recombination probabilities are integrated over blocks between variable sites.
 One block is output as: *begin*-*end*:*recombination probability*, blocks are tab-separated.
 For the hotspot model recombination probabilities are output for each hotspot as: *hotspot position*:*recombination probability*